marespopa/marespopa/app/_posts/tips_for_newcomers.md

 ---
 title: 'Tips for Newcomers in the IT Industry'
 date: '2023-03-28'
-description: 'Are you a newcomer in the IT industry feeling lost and overwhelmed?
+description: `Are you a newcomer in the IT industry feeling lost and overwhelmed?
 As a frontend engineer with years of experience, I know how challenging it can be to get started.
-In this article, I share valuable insights and tips that I wish I had known when I first began my journey.'
+In this article, I share valuable insights and tips that I wish I had known when I first began my journey.`
 ---

 # Tips for Newcomers in the IT Industry: Insights from a Seasoned Frontend Engineer